Dan Stiebel

 Acquiring Commercial Property and Environmental Audits: Do I Need One?

-When purchasing any commercial property, it is important to know the history of that property and find out if there might be environmental contamination that could impact plans for, or the occupants of the property.
-In order to thoroughly evaluate a property and shield a new owner from liability for existing environmental issues, it is important to conduct a Phase 1 Environmental Site Assessment (ESA).
+When purchasing any commercial property, it is important to know its history and find out if there might be environmental contamination that could impact the property's plans or the occupants.
+Conducting a Phase 1 Environmental Site Assessment (ESA) is important to thoroughly evaluate a property.

 4 Article